django-haystack/django-haystack/docs/migration_from_1_to_2.rst

     HAYSTACK_DOCUMENT_FIELD = 'pink_polka_dot'

 Finally, the ``index_queryset`` method should supplant the ``get_queryset`` method.
-This was present in the Haystack 1.2.X series & ``get_queryset`` will continue to work for backward-compatibility.
+This was present in the Haystack 1.2.X series (with a deprecation warning in 1.2.4+) but has been removed in Haystack v2.

 Finally, if you were unregistering other indexes before, you should make use of the new ``HAYSTACK_EXCLUDED_INDEXES`` setting.
 It should be a list of strings